Sarah Smart: Early life

 Smart was born on 3 March 1977 in Birmingham, England and lived in Northfield until 1987.
 She was a pupil of St Paul's School for Girls in Birmingham.

 Career

 Her career started as a child in the television series Woof!
-She is known for a series of television roles including Virginia Braithwaite, daughter of a lottery winning family in the comedy drama At Home with the Braithwaites.
-Sparkhouse (Red Production Company/BBC 2002) and her appearance in Jane Hall (Red Production Company/ITV1 2006) marked a link between Smart and television writer Sally Wainwright.
+She also played Virginia Braithwaite, daughter of a lottery winning family, in the comedy drama At Home with the Braithwaites.
+She appeared in two television productions written by Sally Wainwright, Sparkhouse (Red Production Company/BBC, 2002) and Jane Hall (Red Production Company/ITV1, 2006).
 Between 2008 and 2012, she played Ann-Britt Höglund in Wallander, nine feature-length adaptations of Henning Mankell's Wallander novels, for the BBC.
-Smart has also been featured in a number of radio dramas.
-In 2011, she appeared in a two-part story for the sixth series of the BBC series Doctor Who as the sympathetic 'villain' of The Rebel Flesh/The Almost People.
+Smart has also been featured in several radio dramas.
+In 2011, she appeared in a two-part story for the sixth series of the BBC series Doctor Who as the sympathetic "villain" of The Rebel Flesh/The Almost People.